MarufAlAslam/html-email-signature/README.md

 4. Click on “+ Create New”, insert the internal name of your signature then select “Create.”
 <img src='https://www.hubspot.com/hs-fs/hubfs/gmail-signature-name.png?width=424&name=gmail-signature-name.png'/>

-5. Type your signature into the box provided or paste it directly from HubSpot’s Email Signature Generator.
+5. Type your signature into the box provided or paste it directly from the output of your html file.
 You can use basic HTML formatting here, such as bold or italics.
 <img src='https://www.hubspot.com/hs-fs/hubfs/type-paste-signature.png?width=426&name=type-paste-signature.png'/>

 6. Once you're happy with your signature, choose when you want it to appear by navigating to “Signature Defaults.”
 Use the dropdown menus under “FOR NEW EMAILS USE” and “ON REPLY/FORWARD USE” then select your signature or “No signature”.